 Looking for a great new place to take the dog for a walk?
 Give these ten a whirl.

 Walking the dog doesn’t have to be a chore, especially when there are so many amazing places to go in Leeds.
-You can head out to an ancient forest, take a stroll around one of the city’s biggest parks (with all manner of surprises to discover along the way) or keep it simple with the city’s favourite green-belt trail – whichever you choose, you’re sure to have a marvellous time.
+You can head out to an ancient forest, take a gander around one of the city’s biggest parks (with all manner of surprises to discover along the way) or keep it simple with the city’s favourite green-belt trail – whichever you choose, you’re sure to have a marvellous time.

 About 20 minutes from Leeds city centre, where the M1 and M62 meet near Wakefield, lies Ardsley Reservoir, a picturesque spot with stunning views across Emley Moor.
 Your dog can have a ball here, with loads of space to run around and sandy beaches next to the water, as well as woodlands and fields.
-It’s all very well maintained, so your pooch won’t get too muddy, and if you’re out for a big walk, you can cross the nearby fields towards St Michael’s Church, where it joins onto the Leeds Country Way.
+It’s all very well maintained, so your pooch won’t get too muddy (no promises!), and if you’re out for a big walk, you can cross the nearby fields towards St Michael’s Church, where it joins onto the Leeds Country Way.

 One of the city’s finest green spaces, Meanwood Park is the perfect place to walk the dog.
 Not only is it an incredibly pretty part of Leeds, but there’s also loads of variety here.
 In fact, you can discover something new on every visit.
-The open spaces are great for letting your bestie off the lead – or why not follow the paths along Meanwood Beck?
+The open spaces are great for letting your four-legged bestie off the lead – or why not follow the paths along Meanwood Beck?
 They continue on to The Hollies, where you can see all manner of lovely plants, and on to Golden Acre Park if you really want to stretch those legs.

 Leeds Liverpool Canal